finance calculator

 1. Enter the loan amount, APR, and term in months for the loan you want to analyze.

-2. We calculate the standard fixed-rate monthly payment and total interest for reference.
+2. We calculate the standard fixed-rate monthly payment and total interest for reference using a simple-interest amortization model.

-3. We then apply the Rule of 78 allocation to show how much interest is assigned to the first and last months.
+3. We then apply the Rule of 78 allocation to that total interest to show how much interest is assigned to each month, and in particular to the first and last months.

 4. Review the monthly payment, total interest, and the contrast between first-month and last-month interest to see how front-loaded the charges are.

-5. Use this information to decide whether a Rule of 78 loan is acceptable or if you should seek a simple-interest alternative.
+5. Use this information to decide whether a Rule of 78 loan is acceptable or if you should seek a simple-interest alternative, especially if you anticipate early payoff or refinancing.

 Inputs explained